-Life insurance continues for 31 days after separation at no cost, and the insurance can be converted.
-Under the conversion privilege, you may convert all or any part of your Basic and Optional insurance to a non-group policy, with rates based on age and class of risk.
-No medical examination is required, although you may be asked a few questions about your health to see if you qualify for a lower premium.
+Life insurance continues for 31 days after separation at no cost, and the insurance can be converted, without medical examination, to non-group coverage at that time, with rates based on age and class of risk.

-If you retire under a retirement system for Federal employees, your group life insurance (but not accidental death and dismemberment) can be continued into retirement, provided you qualify for an immediate annuity and you were enrolled for purposes of each type of coverage for at least the 5 years before retirement, or since the first opportunity to enroll if you had coverage for less than 5 years.
-As a retiree, you would pay the same premiums as employees.
-If a retiree chooses a 75 percent reduction at age 65, the amount of insurance begins to decrease by 2 percent per month and your premiums will stop.
-The post-retirement reduction continues until the Basic and Option A coverage is 25 percent of its original value in force at retirement and until the other optional insurance expires completely.
-At the time of retirement, you can also elect (via the Standard Form 2818 "Continuation of Life Insurance as an Annuitant or Compensationer") to pay additional premiums to prevent the Basic and Option B and/or Option C coverages (if applicable) from reducing after you reach age 65.
+If you retire under a retirement system for Federal employees, your group life insurance (but not accidental death and dismemberment) can be continued into retirement, provided you qualify for an immediate annuity and you were enrolled for purposes of each type of coverage for at least the 5 years before retirement, or since the first opportunity to enroll.
+As a retiree, you would pay the same premiums as employees, except that premiums stop at age 65, when the amount of insurance begins to decrease by 2 percent per month.
+The post-retirement reduction continues until the Basic and the \$10,000 Optional coverage is 25 percent of insurance in force at retirement and until other optional insurance expires completely.
+At the time of retirement, you can also elect to pay additional premiums to prevent the Basic and Optional insurance B and C from decreasing.

-16. Can I keep my Federal long-term care insurance coverage when I leave?
+16. Can I keep my Federal long term care insurance coverage when I leave?

-Long term care insurance coverage is fully portable, which means it continues without change when employees leave Federal service - the same product and the same price - as long as premiums continue to be paid.
+Long term care insurance coverage is fully portable, which means it continues without change when employees leave the Federal Government - the same product and the same price - as long as premiums continue to be paid.
 OPM is still the policyholder and the coverage continues to be administered by Long Term Care Partners, LLC.
 If the employee is paying premiums through direct bill or automatic bank withdrawal, those arrangements continue unchanged.
-However, employees paying through payroll deduction should contact Long Term Care Partners directly so that they can switch their payment method to direct bill or automatic bank withdrawal.
+However, employees paying through payroll deduction should contact Long Term Care Partners directly so that they can switch their payment methods to direct bill or automatic bank withdrawal.